PWP Training

 Is there PWP supervisor training?

 PWP supervision training can be offered once you’re qualified and have gained experience as a practitioner.
-Once you complete the further IAPT PWP supervisor training, you’ll be able to provide case management and clinical skills supervision to other PWPs.
+Once you complete the further IAPT PWP supervisor training, you’ll be able to provide case management and supervision of clinical skills for other PWPs.

 What are the entry requirements for PWP training?

-There is a level 6 apprenticeship for PWP training courses, which offers opportunities for people without a degree but useful life experience to become a psychological wellbeing practitioners.
+The entry requirements for PWP training can vary.
+There is a level 6 apprenticeship for PWP training courses, which offers opportunities for people without a degree but useful life experience to become a psychological wellbeing practitioner.
 This also suits those who would like to make a career change and contribute to the local community.

-To get onto an apprenticeship you will need to apply for a position with an IAPT healthcare provider.
+To get onto an apprenticeship, you will need to apply for a position with an IAPT healthcare provider.
 Graduates or those who can demonstrate that they meet the academic requirements will sit the postgraduate level qualification.
+If English isn’t your first language, a 7.0 score on the IELTS test is required for most establishments.

 Is there self-funded PWP training available?